POLICY ON DEPOSITORS’ RIGHT

-I) Deposit accounts can be opened by an individual in his own name (status: known as account in single name) or by more than one individual in their own names (status: known as Joint Account).
-Savings Bank Account can also be opened by a minor jointly with natural guardian or with mother as the guardian (Status: known as Minor's Account).
+H) Deposit accounts can be opened by an individual in his own name (status: known as account in single name) or by more than one individual in their own names (status: known as Joint Account).
+Savings Bank Account can be opened by a minor jointly with natural guardian or with mother as the guardian (Status: known as Minor's Account).
 Mother can also be a guardian of the minor for opening of accounts.
-Mother, however, will be guardian for the limited purpose of operation of the account on behalf of minors.
+Mother, however, will be guardian for the limited purpose of operation of the account with her minor children.
 Minors above the age of 10 will also be allowed to open and operate Savings Bank account independently provided the Minor can sign uniformly.
 Deposits in the account of minors/minors with Natural Guardian will have restrictions as per Govt./RBI guidelines.

-J) KYC once done by one branch of the bank will be valid on transfer of the account within the Bank as long as full KYC has been done for the concerned account and the same is not due for periodic updation.
-The customers are allowed to transfer their account from one branch to another branch without insisting on fresh proof of address and on the basis of a self-declaration from the account holder about his / her current address, subject to submitting proof of address within a period of six months.
+I) KYC once done by one branch of the bank will be valid on transfer of the account within the Bank as long as full KYC has been done for the concerned account and the same is not due for periodic updation.
+The customers are allowed to transfer their account from one branch to another branch without insisting on fresh proof of address and subject to submitting proof of address within a period of six months.
 Periodical updation of KYC data would continue to be done by the Bank as per prescribed periodicity.

-L) The joint account holders can give any of the following mandates for the disposal of balance in the above accounts at the time of maturity:
+K) The joint account holders can give any of the following mandates for the disposal of balance in the above accounts at the time of maturity:

 i.
-Either or Survivor: If the account is held by two individuals say, A & B, the final balance along with interest, if applicable, will be paid to survivor on death of any one of the account holders.
+Either or Survivor: If the account is held by two individuals say, A & B, on maturity the final balance along with interest, if applicable, will be paid to any one of the account holders or survivor.

 iii.
-Former or Survivor: If the account is held by two individuals say, A & B, the final balance along with interest, if applicable, will be paid to A on death of B. Similarly in case of death of A it will be paid to B.
+Former or Survivor: If the account is held by two individuals say, A & B, on maturity the final balance along with interest, if applicable, will be paid to A. In case of death of A, it will be paid to B on maturity.

 iv.
-Latter or Survivor : : If the account is held by two individuals say, A & B, the final balance along with interest, if applicable, will be paid to B on death of A. Similarly, in case of death of A it will be paid to B.
+Latter or Survivor : If the account is held by two individuals say, A & B, on maturity the final balance along with interest, if applicable, will be paid to B. In case of death of B, it will be paid to A on maturity

-N) At the request of the NRI depositors, the Bank will register mandate / power of attorney given by him (in Bank’s format), authorizing another person (resident Indian) to operate the account on his behalf.
+M) At the request of the NRI depositors, the Bank will register mandate / power of attorney given by him / her (in Bank’s format), authorizing another person (Resident Indian) to undertake permissible transaction on his / her behalf.

 iii) Printing of name of Nominee is available in the Passbook/Term Deposit advices/statement of accounts, if a customer opts for this.